rkulla/vimogen/README.md

 I created Vimogen because many plugins that I use (vim-rails, syntastic, etc), get new changes all of the time and I wanted an easy way to keep my copies up-to-date.
-And I wanted a super simple way to install all my favorite plugins whenever I installed a new operating system and need to get vim the way I like it quickly.
+And I wanted a super simple way to install all my favorite plugins whenever I install a new operating system and need to get vim the way I like it quickly.
 I also wanted something that didn't clutter up my vimrc file.